edhowland/viper/Bugs.md

 ## Whenever you call getline prompt the screen reader does not output the prompt

-This happens for meta_semicolon Command and  for ctrl_f, ctrl_r
+This happens for meta_semicolon Command Or the Command invoke key and  for ctrl_f, ctrl_r

 How does this work in 2.0.11 and previous versions?